techandpeople/techandpeople.github.io/_publications/2023_06_tactopi.md

 environment, an analysis of the efect of its components on social, cognitive, and inclusive play, and design considerations for inclusive multisensory environments that prioritize play."

 # authors of the publication
-authors: Ana Pires, Lúcia Abreu, Filipa Rocha, Hugo Simão, JoÃ£o Guerreiro, Tiago Guerreiro, Hugo Nicolau
+authors: Ana Pires, Lúcia Abreu, Filipa Rocha, Hugo Simão, João Guerreiro, Tiago Guerreiro, Hugo Nicolau

 # link to the pdf
 pdf: ../downloads/IDC2023_TACTOPI.pdf